Jasbir96/full_stack_notes/React/Full Stack LLD_ React-5_ context API and it’s usecases.md

 Solution: uplift the state to an ancestor which will not be re-rendered.

 ### Issue-1 with State Uplifting
-Page Uplifting also has a problem.
+State Uplifting also has a problem.
 Here, if I visit for All Categories I have page number 3 but for individual categories, there are not more than 2.
 So if I go to some other category, it is still on Page 3 and I will have to go previous which is again not a good user experience.

 **Solution** For this particular issue what we can do is, whenever there is any change in the Home Page, at that time we can set the page number to 1.
 This is for any type of operation.